 Toggle: English / Spanish

-Chest CT; CT scan - lungs; CT scan - chest
+Thoracic CT; CT scan - lungs; CT scan - chest

-How the test is performed
+How the Test is Performed

 - You lie on a narrow table that slides into the center of the scanner.
 Once you are inside the scanner, the machine's x-ray beam rotates around you.

-You must be still during the exam, because movement causes blurred images.
-You may be told to hold your breath for short periods of time.
+- You must be still during the exam, because movement causes blurred images.
+You may be told to hold your breath for short period of time.

 Certain CT scans require a special dye, called contrast, to be delivered into the body before the test starts.
-Contrast can highlight specific areas inside the body, which creates a clearer image.
-If your doctor requests a CT scan with contrast, you will be given it through a vein (IV) in your arm or hand.
+Contrast highlights specific areas inside the body and creates a clearer image.
+If your doctor requests a CT scan with intravenous contrast, you will be given it through a vein (IV) in your arm or hand.
 A blood test to measure your kidney function may be done before the test.
 This test is to make sure your kidneys are healthy enough to filter the contrast.

-How to prepare for the test
+How to Prepare for the Test

-Some people have allergies to IV contrast and may need to take medications before their test in order to safely receive this substance.
+Some people have allergies to IV contrast and may need to take medicine before their test to safely receive this substance.

-Contrast can be given several ways, and depends on the type of CT being performed.
+Contrast can be given in several ways, depending on the type of CT being performed.

 - It may be delivered through a vein (IV) in your hand or forearm.